-At the end of 2020, there were l,647 underlying funds holding more than \$1.98 trillion in total net assets.
-12 The number was down from a high in 2006 of 1,922 underlying funds, but total net assets were up from \$1.26 trillion that year.
-13 public (retail funds).
+At the end of 2020, there were 1,647 underlying funds holding more than \$1.98 trillion in total net assets.
+The number was down from a high in 2006 of 1,922 underlying funds, but total net assets were up from \$1.26 trillion that year.

+Neither the SEC nor the courts have identified comprehensive duties or non-duties of directors of underlying funds, as distinguished from duties or non-duties of directors of funds sold directly to the public (retail funds).
 Consequently, no legal basis exists for this article to state definitively what are and what are not such duties and non-duties, and this article does not intend to do so.
 Instead, this article refers to certain federal securities laws, court decisions, SEC rule and form requirements, SEC Staff statements and administrative practices, Internal Revenue Code of 1986 (Code) provisions, and Internal Revenue Service (IRS) requirements that the SEC or the courts could deem to be the basis for duties or non-duties of underlying fund directors or that the mutual fund and life insurance industries could deem to be best practices.